lmas/thesis/thesis.typ

 - *Raspberry Pi 4, model B with 1GB RAM
 #footnote[https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/]
 .* \
-	It's versatile enough and allows for running high-level programming languages, thus not restricting the user to work with closer-to-the-metal environments such as with assembly or plain C programming.
+	It is versatile enough and allows for running high-level programming languages, thus not restricting the user to work with closer-to-the-metal environments such as with assembly or plain C programming.
 Saves a great amount of time.